gbagan/gmark/README.md

 - -a : to use aliases for the predicates in the generated graph and queries
 - -n : to specify the number of nodes in the graph (it overrides the parameter from the config file)

+The provided configuration files in the directory *use-cases* are:
+- *test.xml* : schema of a bibliographical graph database
+- *shop.xml* : schema of an online shop (our gMark encoding of the default schema from WatDiv)
+- *social-network.xml* : schema of a social network (our gMark encoding of the schema from LDBC SNB)
+- *uniprot.xml* : schema of a protein network (our gMark encoding of the schema extracted from UniProt)

 **2. Translation of the queries into the four concrete syntaxes**

     ./test -w ../../demo/play/play-workload.xml -o ../../demo/play/play-translated